Paul-Marie Coûteaux: Early life

 Paul-Marie Coûteaux was born on 31 July 1956.
 He graduated from the École nationale d'administration.
 In a Gay nightclub, Coûteaux discovered Gaullism.

 Family

 Descending from Mathieu Coûteaux, bailiff and receiver of Claude Lamoral II, Prince of Ligne House of Ligne and the barony of Belœil, he is the son of writer and scenarist André Couteaux and the brother of Stanislas Coûteaux, founder with Géraldine Becq de Fouquières, of the real estate agency, Book-A-Flat.

 Career

 Coûteaux was an assistant to Michel Jobert from 1981 to 1983, Philippe de Saint Robert from 1984 to 1987, Jean-Pierre Chevènement from 1988 to 1991, Boutros Boutros-Ghali from 1991 to 1993, Philippe Séguin to the French National Assembly from 1993 to 1996.

 Coûteaux served as a Member of the European Parliament (MEP) for Île-de-France from 1999 to 2009.
 He was a member of the Mouvement pour la France, and a member of the Bureau of the Independence and Democracy.
 He served on the European Parliament's Committee on Foreign Affairs.

+He founded the Sovereignty, Identity and Freedoms (SIEL) party in 2011 in the run-up to the 2012 elections.